dimamik/torus/README.md

 ## Future plans

 - [ ] Implement more search types and functions from PostgreSQL docs, provide examples and docs for them
-- [ ] Make `full_text_dynamic/5` more extensible by splitting it to building blocks and defining more arguments.
+- [ ] Make `full_text/5` more extensible by splitting it to building blocks and defining more arguments.
 Leave the default (without args) version fit for most cases.
-- [ ] Add `full_text_stored/5` for full-text search on stored vector columns
 - [ ] Add support for highlighting search results.
 (Base off of a `ts_headline` function)
 - [ ] Create a clean API for semantic search, make it easy to abstract embedding creation and storage